CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 **Create two S.M.A.R.T. goals**

 (Specific, Measurable, Achievable, Realistic, Time), one based on what you learned from your fellow classmates, and one from job search.

- Job Search:

-By the end of the semester I will add 15 new Linkedin connections

  What I learned From classmate:

 Something that stood out to me from the student introductions is how each person seemed to have a real passion or drive for something.
 I know my passion lies in the realm of accessibility, but I haven’t had the chance to go beyond basic accessibility features like ALT text.
 With my current course load, I’m not sure I’ll be able to code accessibility features just yet.
 However, because accessibility is something I really care about, I’m going to start by learning three key forms of website accessibility that could be integrated into our team project.
 By the end of the semester, I’ll write an 800-1,200 word summary about what I’ve learned and how these techniques can be applied to make our project more accessible moving forward.

+Job Search:

+By the end of the semester I will add 15 new Linkedin connections.